xiaoliang2012/minecraft-terminal/README.md

 	   .open           Open a container (chest)
        .changeslot     Change selected hotbar slot
        .useitem        Use a held item
+	   .set            Set a variable
+	   .unset          Delete a variable
+	   .value          Get value of a variable
+	   .variables      List all set variables
        .script         Run a script
        .help           Shows this help message
 ```